-Mark E. Durbiano, CFA, Senior Portfolio Manager, has been the Fund's portfolio manager since its inception in December of 1997.
+Mark E. Durbiano, CFA, Senior Portfolio Manager, has been the Fund's portfolio manager since its inception in December of 2008.

-Mr. Durbiano is Head of the Domestic High Yield Group and Head of the Bond Sector/Pod Committee.
-He is responsible for day to day management of the Fund focusing on asset allocation, interest rate strategy and security selection.
+Mr. Durbiano is Head of the Domestic High Yield Group and Head of the Bond Sector Pod/Committee.
+He is responsible for day to day management of the Fund focusing on asset allocation and security selection.
 He has been with the Adviser or an affiliate since 1982; has worked in investment management since 1982; has managed investment portfolios since 1984.
 Education: B.A., Dickinson College; M.B.A., University of Pittsburgh.

-Kathyrn P. Glass
+Kathryn P. Glass